 Bill Jubobe is curated by William Cobbing and Rosie Cooper, and is part of Bob Jubilé: a year-long series of events and displays that explore and present the legacy of Bob Cobbing, culminating in a publication with Occasional Papers.

-Bob Jubilé is supported by the Arts Council, Elephant Trust, Henry Moore Foundation and the Exhibition Research Centre, Liverpool.
+Bob Jubilé is supported by the Arts Council, Elephant Trust, Henry Moore Foundation, The Estate of Barry Flanagan and the Exhibition Research Centre, Liverpool.